TheLonerD/shifterdx/DeusEx/Readme.txt

 	placed the first time you left UNATCO HQ, rather than the first time you entered, thus you could only get it if you left and re-entered.

+	 - Fixed a problem with Unrealistic's custom character override option.
+	Playing as a UNATCO trooper, NSF Terrorist or MJ12 Commando would make your character completely invisible during cutscenes.

 	v1.9: